Susheel4115/Susheel4115/README.md

 ### :woman_technologist: About Me :
 I am a Aspiring Full Stack Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from India.

-- :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
+- :telescope: I’m working in IT and contributing to frontend and backend for building web applications.

 - :seedling: Exploring Technical Content Writing.